Leeds Knight First Time Guide

 Music being played between plays has been a tradition suriving from the days it was done by an organist rather a DJ

-So of it is to just generally life the crowd, some of it is chosen as a response to specific events (I predict a riot, Bad Boys, Sit Down, I fought the law etc all be common when somebody is sent to the sin bin) and often in the third periods it turns into a cheesy Butlins-esque sing and dance along.
+Some of it is to just generally lift the crowd, some of it is chosen as a response to specific events (I predict a riot, Bad Boys, Sit Down, I fought the law etc all be common when somebody is sent to the sin bin) and often in the third periods it turns into a cheesy Butlins-esque sing and dance along.
 It’s tradition.
 You get used to it.

 However the second the puck is back in play, the music stops (no matter how much you wanted to hear the second verse of Bob The Builder sing Big Fish, Little Fish, Cardboard Box).